Transparency

 m = 3.5 (industry mean prior — neutral baseline rating)

-Every firm's rating is paired with a confidence tier based on its effective review weight — the sum of (review_count × source_weight) across all sources.
+Every firm's rating is paired with a confidence tier based on its effective review weight — the sum of (review_count × source_weight) across active sources.

 Effective weight < 25.
 Rating is mostly the prior; treat as preliminary.